-Restoration Specialists Service professionals handle water damages every day.
+Restoration Specialists Service professionals handle damages every day.
 Prompt action is required to prevent new mold growth.
-If your property has sustained a recent water damage, it is vital to have the water removed and the structure dried promptly.
+If your property has sustained recent damage from water, it is vital to have the water removed and the structure dried promptly.

 When excessive mold contaminates a building, re-mediators follow five principles in dealing with the mold: